Nasal Surgery: Improving the Appearance of Your Nose

 What is done during your surgery depends on the type of changes to be made.
-The nasal bones and the upper and lower cartilages may need to be trimmed.
-Or, they may need to be moved to give your nose the shape you want.
-Most incisions are made inside the nose so the scars will not be seen.
+The nasal bones and the upper and lower cartilage may need to be trimmed.
+Or they may need to be moved to give your nose the shape you want.
+Most cuts (incisions) are made inside the nose so the scars will not be seen.

 You may want the base of your nose to be narrowed.
 To do this, tissue needs to be removed from around the nostrils.
 Incisions are made on the outside of the nose and some tissue is removed.
 The tissue is then stitched (sutured) together.
 The scars will be hidden by the folds of the nostrils.

 As with any surgery, nasal surgery has some risks.
 These include a slight risk of bleeding and infection.
 Your doctor will discuss any other risks and complications with you.